 The WeMo NetCam HD+ WiFi model is the latest in the company’s range of smart looking cameras, available only in white that comes on a stable

-For around $130 (check here for latest pricing), it features 720p HD wide-angle output and night vision mode, using WiFi to keep you up to date on what the baby, kids, pets or other occupants are doing, or to keep guard while you’re out of the house.
+Check here for latest pricing.
+It features 720p HD wide-angle output and night vision mode, using WiFi to keep you up to date on what the baby, kids, pets or other occupants are doing, or to keep guard while you’re out of the house.

 If something untoward does happen in front of the camera’s gaze at day or night, with 8 infra-red LEDs, you can get sent an email, although we’d prefer a text message.
 You can then watch video of up to 25 frames a second, depending on network connection to see what’s happening.